Definitions

 Renewable energy certificates (RECs)

 RECs are a method of keeping track of renewable electricity.
 One REC is minted for every 1 megawatt-hour of electricity generated.
 RECs are tracked in a central database known as the NEPOOL GIS (generation information system).
 Electricity customers who wish to be able to say they are purchasing renewable electricity from the grid can pay for RECs in addition to paying for the electricity they use.
-Purchasing RECs gives an electricity customer the right to say he/she has used the electricity generated by renewable energy systems.
+Purchasing RECs gives an electricity customer the right to say they have used the electricity generated by renewable energy systems.
 Once a REC is purchased, it is then retired so that no one else can purchase it and lay claim to having used the same renewable energy.

 Renewable portfolio standard (RPS)